Herman Silver: Saxony, Illinois and Dakota

-He was appointed by Illinois Governor John Lourie Beveridge as a representative of Illinois to attend a World's Fair in Vienna, Austria, in the summer of 1873.The Ottawa Free Trader, April 12, 1873, page 4 That same year he was given a new job by the federal government as United States marshal in the Dakota Territory.
+He was appointed by Illinois Governor John Lourie Beveridge as a representative of Illinois to attend a World's Fair in Vienna, Austria, in the summer of 1873.
+That same year he was given a new job by the federal government as United States marshal in the Dakota Territory.

 Colorado

 He was next identified, in 1875, as "Register of Uncle Sam's land office at Denver, Colorado," with his former hometown Illinois newspaper's editorial comment that:

 The main inducement to Mr. S. to accept a government position in Colorado was the hope of the air in that region might be beneficial to his shattered health.
 In this he has not been disappointed.
 Mr. S. finds his health fully restored and the air of the mountains a true elixir of life to him.